knpuniversity/symfony/knpu/ep3-doctrine/insert-object.md

 ## Be Careful with Route Ordering!

 Oh, and side-note: I put `newAction` *above* `showAction`.
 Does that matter?
 In this case, absolutely.
-Remember, rutes match from top to botton.
+Remember, routes match from top to botton.
 If I had put `newAction` *below* `showAction`, going to `/genus/new` would have matched `showAction` - passing the word "new" as the `genusName`.
 To avoid this, put your most generic-matching routes near the bottom.